HITECHCRIME/HC_SG114_Moment/README.md

 Ain't rich according to y'all but that's fine
 Coz (it) that ain't my mode of thought

+You think my
+Morals gone, no they just refined
+Looking for sublime manifesting rhymes
+Trance with bass to lasers so defines

+Oh I know I've put barriers against my better judgement Trying out but those new facades —  aaah

 ...

 What you can't see is the prize inside
 Maybe take just a peek sometimes
 You prolly be suprised with what you're missing out

-You think my
-Morals gone, no they just refined
-Looking for sublime manifesting in rhymes
-Trance with bass to lasers defines

-Oh I know I've put barriers against my better judgement Trying out but those new facades —  aaah

 need another half - no repeating, just narrative